-Facilities & Administrative (F&A) Rates also known as Indirect Costs (IDC)
+Facilities & Administrative (F&A) Rates

 A sponsored project budget should include all costs needed to accomplish the objectives presented in the proposal or agreement.
 The total cost of any project includes both direct costs (salaries for the researchers, lab supplies, travel, etc.) plus Facilities and Administrative costs (F&A).